1024pix/matomo-scalingo-deploy/README.md

 > Configuring Matomo (Piwik) so that all requests are made over SSL (https://) is an easy way to improve security and keep your data safer.

-In the Scalingo app settings, enable the "Force HTTPS" option.

 In the Scalingo app environment, add the environment variable:

 ```